 If your body continues to overproduce cortisol for a long time, eventually, it will reach ‘burnout’.
 It will stop producing cortisol while still only producing low levels of progesterone and DHEA.
 At this stage, your symptoms became even worse, making daily life very challenging.
 Your risk of digestive disorders, other hormonal imbalances, autoimmune conditions, infertility, and other health issues also increase.

 If you are experiencing symptoms of progesterone deficiency and adrenal dysfunction, chances are that you’ve been to countless conventional doctors without much success.
 You are not alone.
-Lisa and most of my patients have gone from doctor to doctor without results until they finally found improvement with the help of some natural solutions.
+Lisa, like most of my patients, went from doctor to doctor without results.
+When she came to me, she finally found improvement with the help of some natural solutions.

 It seems so simple, but your body is incredibly wise.
 If you support it with natural strategies and allow it to rest, it will repair itself.
 Like Lisa, you may also find success with the following natural strategies.